-Judge Garcia is currently the Presiding Judge of the Juvenile Court and also the Presiding Judge for Santa Barbara County Superior Court for 2013 and 2014.
+Judge Garcia is currently the Presiding Judge of the Juvenile Court.

 Judge Garcia has also been a member of the National Council of Juvenile and Family Court Judges, California Juvenile Judges Association, California Judges Association and California Association of Drug Court Professionals.